-Of course, the rooms are also filled with laser-shooting robots, that disintegrate you at a touch.
-You didn't think a game by this name was going to be easy
+Of course, the 32 rooms and 8 elevators are in different positions, the puzzle pieces you need to find are in different locations, the puzzles you need to solve to retrieve the password consist of different pieces, and the rooms are filled with laser-shooting robots that disintegrate you at a touch.
+You didn't think a game by this name was going to be easy, did you?

 - Blackout Basement: Some rooms in the second game require a Light Bulb item to navigate.